LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 If the :abbr:`SdI (Sistema di Interscambio)` cannot contact your customer, they may not be registered on the :abbr:`AdE (Agenzia delle Entrate)` portal.
 In this case, just make sure to send the invoice in PDF via email or by mail.
-The invoice will be in the :guilabel:`Accepted by SDI, Partner Delivery Failed` state.
+The invoice is then in the :guilabel:`Accepted by SDI, Partner Delivery Failed` state.

 Tax Integration